Today we will have a look at Cardano ADA; this coin has been in lots of talks.

 There is a common misconception among cryptocurrency enthusiasts that Bitcoin doesn’t support smart contract scripting.
 In reality, you can create smart contracts on Bitcoin’s blockchain too, but it is a more tedious and complex process.

-It goes without saying that a cryptocurrency so advanced and researched will try their best to be scalable.
-Cardano claims that most of the cryptocurrencies don’t have the provisions to scale them further in the future.
+It goes without saying that a cryptocurrency so advanced and researched will try its best to be scalable.
+Cardano claims that most cryptocurrencies don’t have the provisions for scaling them further in the future.

 This is because most cryptocurrencies are based on an immutable append-only data structure called the blockchain.
 Although Cardano uses the blockchain, its Ouroboros PoS allows it to be highly scalable.
 Cardano also has provisions for future soft and hard forks.

 Apart from these features, the Cardano blockchain also supports sidechains, signature, and user-issued assets, to name a few.